GIfatahTH/states_rebuilder/README.md

   .
 );
 ```
-Models are registered lazily be default.
+Models are registered lazily by default.
 That is, they will not be instantiated until they are first used.
 To instantiate a particular model at the time of registration, you can set the `isLazy` variable of the class `Inject` to false.

 In addition to its injection responsibility, the `Injector` widget gives you a convenient facade to manage the life cycle of the widget as well as the application: